googlefonts/how-to-hint-variable-fonts/README.md

 **Sharp rendering of horizontal strokes and alignment zones**

-A simple set of hinting instructions fits horizontal features of the font outline to the pixel grid, which significantly reduces blur.
+A simple set of hinting instructions fits horizontal features of the font outline to the pixel grid, significantly reducing blur.

 **Maintaining correct distances**

-This allows all glyphs to be rendered clearly on-screen across all variations.

-Accented glyphs are hinted once to be a minimum of two pixels in height, if needed, and to be at least one pixel clear of the base glyph, for all variations.
-This ensures readable text across all variations, allowing for open and clear rendering on-screen, and for the detail of the font design to be maintained down to the smallest text sizes.
+This allows all the details in all glyphs to be rendered clearly on-screen across all variations.
+For example, accented glyphs are hinted once to be a minimum of two pixels in height, if needed, and to be at least one pixel clear of the base glyph, for all variations.
+This ensures readable text across all variations, allowing for open and clear rendering on-screen, and for the details of the font design to be maintained down to the smallest text sizes.

-Glyphs with a complex outline structure can be made to render clearly on-screen.
+Glyphs with a complex outline structure can also be made to render clearly on-screen.

 **Examples: Benefits of Hinting / Open Sans Variable / DirectWrite rendering**